espressif/idf-clion-plugin/README.md

 <a name="openocdDebugging"></a>
 ## OpenOCD Debugging
-The added feature to debug using the OpenOCD is the one that will be most useful.
+`ESP Debug Configuration` is the newly added feature to support debugging using the OpenOCD.
-To Use that follow the steps below.
+Please follow the below steps to configure.

-* From `Run` menu click on `Edit Configurations` and click on `+` from the opened window and select `ESP Debug Configuration`.
+* From the `Run` menu, click on `Edit Configurations` and click on `+` from the opened window and select `ESP Debug Configuration`.
 ![clion_plugin_setup_8.png](docs%2Freadme_images%2Fsetup%2Fclion_plugin_setup_8.png)
 * Make sure to select the `Executable` and `Target` from the dropdown.
 Also `Select Board` according to your board.
 ![clion_plugin_setup_9.png](docs%2Freadme_images%2Fsetup%2Fclion_plugin_setup_9.png)
-After you have selected the board and configured other things accordingly click Ok
+Once you have selected the board and configured other settings, click OK.
-* Now you can click on debug or press `Shift+F9` (Default Shortcut to debug on Windows) making sure that the debug configuration you created is selected in the plugin.
-When your breakpoint hits you will have the debug view with all the available features in CLion.
-You will be able to view Threads, stacktrace and also have access to the GDB Console.
+* To start debugging, click the `Debug` button or press `Shift+F9` (the default shortcut for debugging on Windows).
+Make sure that the debug configuration you created is selected in the plugin.
+When your breakpoint is hit, you will see the debug view with all the available features in CLion.
+You can view threads, stacktraces, and access the GDB console.

 ![clion_plugin_setup_10.png](docs%2Freadme_images%2Fsetup%2Fclion_plugin_setup_10.png)

 <a name="creatingNewProject"></a>